-Often, routine visits turn into more in-depth procedures, and the ability to manage these changes and the associated information can have a big impact on the time and quality spent in caring for your patient.
+Often, routine visits turn into more in-depth procedures, and the ability to manage these changes and the associated information can have a big impact on the time spent caring for your patient, and the quality of care you provide.
 These challenges make it that much more important to use dental software that manages patient data, images and practice information.

-As a rule, effective dental office software will have templates specifically designed for dental practices, tooth and gum graphics and an ability to import and organize X-rays.
-They’ll also have features to deal with patient scheduling, billing and coding support, and patient education, and often a Web portal for patients, all of which maximize the efficiency of the front and back office staff.
+As a rule, effective dental office software will have: templates specifically designed for dental practices; tooth and gum graphics; and an ability to import and organize X-rays.
+They’ll also have features to deal with patient scheduling, billing and coding support, patient education modules, and often a Web portal for patients, all of which maximize the efficiency of the front and back office staff.

 As you search for dental practice management software, consider the following key features and functionality: